jdeschamps/htSMLM/guide/README.md

 - **[Name] ext trigger**: iBeamSmart specific property.
 Leave unmapped to ignore.
 The corresponding panel can be disabled in the Parameters tab.
 Consult the Micro-Manager device property browser to determine them  (e.g. "1" and "0" or "On" and Off").
 - **[Name] fine a (%)**: iBeamSmart specific property.
 Leave unmapped to ignore.
 The corresponding panel can be disabled in the Parameters tab.
 - **[Name] fine b (%)**: iBeamSmart specific property.
 Leave unmapped to ignore.
 The corresponding panel can be disabled in the Parameters tab.
 - **[Name] laser power**: Laser power in mW.
-This GUI property can also be used with a power percentage device property; however, the "mW" mention will remain.
+This GUI property can also be used with a power percentage device property by setting the maximum power in the Properties tab to 100; however, the "mW" mention will remain.
 - **[Name] operation**: Laser On/Off property.
 Lasers are numbered from left to right in the main interface.
 Both on and off values must be set.
 Consult the Micro-Manager device property browser to determine them  (e.g. "1" and "0" or "On" and Off").

 #### Parameters